How to Soak the 10 Most Popular Raw Nuts (Recipe plus Video How-to)Updated: July 01, 2017Snacks and Sweets, Videos

 While raw nuts are an extremely nutritious food, preparation is key in order to unlock maximum nutrient potential.
 Careful soaking deactivates any substances that could be irritating to the gut.
 The soaking process followed is in accordance with the wisdom of Traditional Cultures.
 This is because raw nuts are seeds.
 As such, their hulls contain many enzyme inhibitors that can prevent all that wonderful nutrition from being digested thoroughly.
 These inhibitors can also cause digestive distress if many raw nuts are consumed.
 For some people, even a few raw nuts cause digestive distress.
 Sometimes, eating plain raw nuts can cause a rash around the mouth.

-Deactivation of these anti-nutrients is accomplished through sprouting or soaking.
+Deactivation of the anti-nutrients in all nuts is accomplished through sprouting or soaking.
 Soaking raw nuts in salt water for a few hours and then drying in a warm (not hot) oven or dehydrator is all that is required.
 According to Nourishing Traditions Cookbook, soaking and drying of raw nuts mimics the wise practice of the Aztecs.
 This culture soaked seeds in salt water and then dried them in the sun before grinding into flour or eating them whole.

 Soaking nuts is a particularly helpful practice if you find raw nuts irritating to your stomach or mouth.
 My husband can eat soaked raw nuts with no problem.
-If he eats regular raw nuts, he frequently experiences digestive issues and sometimes irritation around the mouth.
+If he eats unsoaked raw nuts, however, he frequently experiences digestive issues and sometimes irritation around the mouth.

 Where to Buy Quality Soaked Raw Nuts and Nut Butters

-If you like to eat raw nuts whole, soaking them yourself first is an easy process.
-Below is a recipe on how to soak raw nuts of various kinds followed by a video demonstrating the process.
+If you like to eat raw nuts whole, soaking them yourself first is very easy!
+Below is a recipe on how to soak the 10 most popular raw nuts followed by a video demonstrating the basic process.

 The process of soaking raw nuts to improve digestibility and eliminate anti-nutrients.